crisfervil/blog/source/_drafts/UI-Automated-Tests-in-Dynamics-CRM-365-Part1.md

 // 6.
 Click on it to start the search searchButton.Submit();
 ```
 And Click on it.
 At this stage, the browser will connect to the server, send a request and render the results.
-Even though this sometimes happens very fast, especially in the Google search, it takes some time.
+Even though this sometimes happens very fast, especially in the Google search, it takes certain amount of time.
-If I perform the next step of the script immediately after clicking the button, the UI elements may not be present just yet, and my test would fail.
+If I perform the next activity on the test immediately after clicking the button, the UI elements may not be present just yet, and my test would fail.
 So, how do I make sure the page code has finished rendering or performing the operations before I continue running the tests?

 Selenium provides a waiting mechanism that is transparent, but configurable.
 Every time it detects the browser is performing a task, like a server request, it waits until it is completed before moving to the next step.